 This sort of kneejerk political censorship is nothing new, but it is thought to be the first time it has taken place in Sri Lanka.
 It left many people mystified as they were far from the area where violence broke out and mostly unaware of it.
 The consensus seems to be that this was a massive overreaction to what most people saw as an isolated regional incident.
 But the government has held firm and the ban stayed in place for more than a week.
 With ethnic tensions still simmering across the country, many people are predicting further outbreaks of violence in the future and it is quite likely that such a ban will come back into force again.
 But when it does, Sri Lankans will be able to get around it pretty easily by using a VPN.

-- 1 How can a VPN help unblock social media in Sri Lanka?
+How can a VPN help bypass Sri Lankan website blocks?

 VPNs are used around the world to enable access to content that is being blocked either by governments or ISPs.
 They work by redirecting all of you online data down an encrypted pathway and through an external server.
 Because everything you do online is encrypted with a VPN, no-one, not even your own ISP, can see what you are doing online.
 And when your data passes through the VPNs server, your ISP can no longer see what sights you are visiting and so is unable to stop you accessing individual sites.
 VPNs offer servers all over the world, so when Sri Lankans want to visit social media sites blocked in their country, all they have to do is connect to a server located outside their country and they will be able to access all sites as usual.